-Launched in 2011, as a five-year initiative, Walmart and the Walmart Foundation worked with NGOs in Bangladesh, China, El Salvador, Honduras and India toward the goal of providing life and work skills training to at least 60,000 women in the supply chain.
+In 2011, Walmart and the Walmart Foundation launched Women in Factories as a five-year training program.
+We work with NGOs in Bangladesh, China, El Salvador, Honduras and India toward the goal of providing life and work skills training to at least 60,000 women in the supply chain.
 Of those, 8,000 high-potential women are offered advanced training, with a focus on management and leadership skills, as well as in-depth instruction on work and life skills.
 For additional information and a progress update on this initiative, see the Training portion of Women's Economic Empowerment in the Opportunity section of this report.